Glossary

 Person or group of persons having a role with responsibilities, authority and relationships enabling them to achieve their objectives (source ISO 14064-1).

-Entity incorporated as a capital company or having another status, private or public law, that has its own administrative and functional structure.
-(Example: company, association, local authority, public establishment, company, corporation, firm, authority, institution, or a part or combination of the preceding entities).
+Entity incorporated as a capital company or having another status, private or public law, which has its own administrative and functional structure.
+(Example: company, association, local authority, public establishment, company, firm, authority, institution, or a part or combination of the previous entities).

 P

-Other external stakeholders (financial and technical partners, local actors, professional federations, or other partners on strategic issues for the organisation such as education, innovation, development).
+• Other external stakeholders (financial and technical partners, local actors, professional federations, or other partners on topics strategic for the organisation such as education, innovation, development).

 Perfluorocarbons are a family of gases composed only of carbon and fluorine atoms.
 They are GHGs included in the Kyoto Protocol.

-Notion specific to a regulatory carbon accounting exercise of an organisation.
-It concerns the emissions contained within the operational boundary that will actually be accounted for in the assessment exercise.
-It can therefore be part of the operational boundary.
+Notion specific to a regulatory exercise of carbon accounting of an organisation.
+It concerns the emissions contained in the operational boundary that will actually be accounted for in the assessment exercise.
+It may therefore be part of the operational boundary.

-All emission sources taken into account during an organisation's carbon accounting exercise as well as their allocation by emission category.
+All emission sources taken into account during an organisation's carbon accounting exercise and their breakdown by emission category.

 All sites, installations and equipment taken into account during the organisation's carbon accounting exercise.